Trump supporters protest at Arizona voting center while ballots are tallied

 The rally came as people from both major political parties remained inside the election center as ballots were processed and counted, and the procedure was live-streamed online at all times.

-“Everyone should want all the votes to be counted, whether they were mailed or cast in person,” said the statement signed by Clint Hickman, the GOP chair of the Maricopa County Board of Supervisors, and Democratic Supervisor Steve Gallardo.
+“Everyone should want all the votes to be counted, whether they were mailed or cast in person,” said a statement signed by Clint Hickman, the GOP chair of the Maricopa County Board of Supervisors, and Democratic Supervisor Steve Gallardo.
 “An accurate vote takes time. ...
 This is evidence of democracy, not fraud.”

 Meanwhile, Rep. Paul Gosar, R-Ariz., who joined the crowd, said, “We're not going to let this election be stolen.
 Period.”